-Syrian Orthodox Christian School (SOCS) in Bethlehem Report 2015.
+Syrian Orthodox Christian School (SOCS) in Bethlehem Report 2017.

-The SOCS known locally as the Mar Ephraim School is situated in the Beit Jala district of Bethlehem and opened in 2003 to provide education for children of the Syrian Orthodox Community, a minority Christian community living in and around Bethlehem.
+The SOCS known locally as the Mar Ephraim School is situated in the Beit Jala district of Bethlehem and opened in 2003 to provide education for the children of the Syrian Orthodox Community, a minority Christian community living in and around Bethlehem.

-Please continue to pray for our brothers and sisters in Christ in Bethlehem whose daily lives are so close to the troubles in the Middle East and who strive so successfully to show the “love of God” to the children in their care in this “beacon of hope” that is the SOCS.
+Thank you so much for your continuing support.Please continue to pray for our brothers and sisters in Christ in Bethlehem whose lives are so close to the troubles in the Middle East and who strive so successfully to show the “love of God” to the children in their care in this “beacon of hope” that is the Syrian Orthodox Christian School.